rtek1000/TMP117-Emulator/README.md

 > one then the address match logic ignores the compare between the incoming address bit and the
 > corresponding bit in TWAR.

+Note: Apparently the MCU STM32F4 also supports this feature of masking the slave address:

 Available implementations:
 - Four active addresses (0x48/0x49/0x4A/0x4B)
 - I2C bus speed 400kHz